Who is CAEP?

 Become a CAEP Business Partner

-CAEP is an organization that brings people from all over the world together to travel, learn and earn.
-Tens of thousands of participants have experienced life with our host families and businesses all around the world.
-After completing a CAEP program, many CAEP participants have found careers in agriculture and run large farms, nurseries, wineries and horse operations in their respective countries.
+On the CAEP programs, tens of thousands of young people from all over the world have experienced life, travel, learned and earned with our host families and business.
+After completing a CAEP program, many Exchange Visitors on the program have found careers in agriculture or now run farms, nurseries, wineries and horse operations in their respective countries.

 The CAEP Business Model

-CAEP works with CAEP Partners* to recruit young people to come on a CAEP program.
-These CAEP participants come to the U.S. and other CAEP host countries for 3 to 12 months to “learn and earn” with a CAEP host company.
+CAEP works with our Partners* to recruit young people to come on the program.
+These exchange visitors come to the U.S. or other CAEP host countries for 3 to 12 months to “learn and earn” with a CAEP hosting operation.

-*Partners is collectively, CAEP Recruiters, CAEP Country Offices, and CAEP Country Partners.
+*Partners are collectively CAEP Recruiters, CAEP Country Offices, and CAEP Country Partners.

-As a CAEP Partner, you have access to our online systems for worldwide application processing, marketing, presentation, technology assistance in building your market, financial assistance programs, and opportunities to develop a hosting business in your own country for worldwide participants.
+As a CAEP Partner, you will have access to our online systems which will aid you in building your market, accessing CAEPS financial assistance programs, and provide opportunities to develop a hosting business in your own country for the worldwide program.

 There are three levels of partnership with CAEP:

-A CAEP Recruiter is an individual, who wishes to register with CAEP directly, and/or CAEP and a CAEP Country Office for the purpose of selling CAEP products.
+A CAEP Recruiter is an individual, who wishes to register with CAEP directly.

 CAEP Country Office